bet4a/d3wiki/Pie-Layout.md

 > [Wiki](Home) ▸ [[API Reference]] ▸ [[Layouts]] ▸ **Pie Layout**

-The pie layout is a convenience for computing the start and end angles are arcs that comprise a pie or donut chart:
+The pie layout is a convenience for computing the start and end angles of arcs that comprise a pie or donut chart:

 ![pie](pie.png)